Fall Prevention for Older Adults

-- From 2004-2008, falls were the leading cause of nonfatal injuries in every age group except young adults ages 15-24 and were the leading cause of fatal injury among adults 65 and older in the U.S.
+- Falls are the leading cause of nonfatal injuries in every age group except ages 15-24 and are the leading cause of injury death among adults 65 years and older in the U.S.

-- Risk of falls increases steadily after 65 years; persons 85 and older have the highest injury rate.
+- Fall risk increases steadily after 65 years; adults 85 and older have the highest injury rate.

 Preventing Falls and Injuries